 - Muriatic Acid

 Turn power off to the Aqua Rite Saltwater Chlorinator before removing the turbo cell salt chlorinator.
-Once detached, look inside and check for deposits on the metal plates that appear light in color, crusty or flaky and any debris that passed through the filter and were caught in the turbo cell.
+Once detached, look inside and check for deposits on the metal plates that will appear light in color, crusty or flaky deposits on the plates and for any debris that passed through the filter and were caught in the turbo cell.

-Use a high-pressure garden hose to remove the deposits.
-If the high-pressure hose does not remove the deposits from the plates, use a wooden or plastic tool to scrape off the deposits.
+Use a high-pressure garden hose in the direction of water flow try to remove the deposits.
+If the high-pressure hose does not remove the deposits from the cells, use a wooden or plastic tool to scrape off the deposits.

 Soak the saltwater cell in a clean container with vinegar overnight to remove any deposits that remain.
 Coil the wiring harness around the cell before soaking and immerse to the top of the wiring.
 Rinse with a high-pressure garden hose.

 Severe cases of scale deposits that remain after flushing and scraping require the use of a muriatic acid wash.
-Wear rubber gloves.
-Mix one gallon of water to one quart of muriatic acid in a clean plastic bucket.
-Submerse the saltwater cell in the solution to the wiring harness, soak for a few minutes and then rinse with a high-pressure garden hose.
+Wearing rubber gloves mix one gallon of water to one quart of muriatic acid in a clean plastic bucket.
+Submerse in solution to the wiring harness, allow soaking for a few minutes, and then rinsing with a high-pressure garden hose.